henryossinger/Active-Directory/README.md

 <p>
 <h2>6.
 Using a Python script to add users</h2>

-As an exmaple, we can use a python script to create users in our DC.
+As an example, we can use a python script to create users in our DC.